All Episodes

 If you don't say what they want you to say, because you saying it would add ammo to their point of view.

-He didn't come down on any side, and so he has to be taken out for that reason alone.
+And so he has to be taken out for that reason alone.

-They make a great point here for crying out loud.
+I make a great point here for crying out loud.

 Duke's on the verge of going all the way to the NC2A championship.

-That's what Cheshevsky's thinking about.
+That's what Khaszzewski's thinking about.

 They play this weekend.

-That would that that what Sheshewski said would supersede everything, and he simply didn't want Duke or his team or his players or himself anywhere in the middle of this story, one way or the other.
+What Shyszewski said would supersede everything, and he simply didn't want Duke or his team or his players or himself anywhere in the middle of this story, one way or the other.

-The uh the Stalinist type forces of doom demanding that Coach Case speak up and demanding that he say what they want him to say.
+But you see, that doesn't work that way because Carol Costello representing the forces of doom here, the Stalinist-type forces of doom, demanding that Coach K speak up and demanding that he say what they want him to say.

 They're going after him practically the same as if he had spoken up in favor of the law.